BuildWithMatija

 ├── layout.tsx # Root layout

-The root page.tsx handles the redirect to the default locale:
+The root page.tsx redirects visitors to the default locale:

 // File: src/app/page.tsx